-Another important point is that you need to link the SCEP profile with ROOT cert profile which you already created.
-If you have not created any ROOT cert and intermediate/issuing CA cert profiles in Intune then it won’t allow you to create SCEP profile.
-Extended key usage is another setting and it should automatically get populated.
-One example here is “Client Authentication – 188.8.131.52.184.108.40.206.3.”
+Another important point is to link the SCEP profile with the ROOT cert profile you already created.
+If you have not created any ROOT cert and intermediate/issuing CA cert profiles in Intune, it won’t allow you to create a SCEP profile.
+Extended key usage is another setting, and it should automatically get populated.
+One example here is “Client Authentication – 18.104.22.168.22.214.171.124.3.”

-SCEP profile cert will be deployed to users personal store in the following format “ACN-Issuing-CA-PR5“.
+SCEP profile cert will be deployed to users’ stores in the following format “ACN-Issuing-CA-PR5“.

 SCEP profile will be deployed to Current User\Personal\Certificates = “ACN-Issuing-CA-PR5”

 Root and Intermediate CA cert will be deployed to Local Computer\Intermediate Certification Authorities\Certificates = ACN-Enterprise-Root-CA.CER and ACN-Issuing-CA-PR1.CER

 - Configure and manage SCEP certificates with Intune – New Azure Portal – here

 - How to configure certificates in Microsoft IntuneÂ – New Azure Portal – here